kiwix/kiwix-js-pwa/AppPackages/README.md

-# Installation and Sideloading Instructions (Windows 10/11 Tablet, PC, Mobile)
+# Installation Instructions (Windows/Linux)

-The easiest way to install Kiwix JS Windows is from the Microsoft Store:
+The easiest way to install the UWP app on Win 10/11 is from the Microsoft Store:

 https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j

+There are portable and installable versions for Linux (Ubuntu, Debian, OpenSUSE), and Windows XP/Vista/7/8/10/11 available from https://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html.
+The Store and Electron Setup and AppImage versions are self-updating.

+There is a PWA version at https://pwa.kiwix.org/ which can be installed as an offline app in any Chromium browser (Chrome, Edge) -- see INstall button in Configuration.
+In Firefox, the app can be bookmarked, and will work offline, but it cannot be installed.

+# Sideloading INstructions (Windows 10/11 and Mobile)

-You can now sideload it easily by opening a Command Prompt (Win key -> type "Command" or "Terminal" or "PowerShell") and at the commandline type `winget install kiwix.kiwixjs`.
+You can now sideload the app easily by opening a Command Prompt (Win key -> type "Command" or "Terminal" or "PowerShell") and at the commandline type
+`winget install kiwix.kiwixjs`.
 If you don't have [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/) yet, or wish to test a different build, then follow the instructions below. _Uninstall any previous installation of Kiwix JS Windows before you follow this procedure_.

 ## Windows 10/11 Tablet / PC